Skip to content

 Mark closed his eyes.
 “I know.
 Believe me, I know.
 It just caught me off guard, okay?”

-“You know, I’m a big girl.
+“You know, I’m a grown up woman.
 I’ve handled sexist jerks like him before.
 Even heads of state, by the way.”
 Sharon began pacing.

 “I know.
 Like I said, it just caught me off guard.
 Maybe it was because he was being such a jackass.
 And to see him leering at you.”
 Mark shook his head as if he were trying to shake away the vision.
 “It got under my skin.
 I don’t know why.
 It just did.”